3 actions to consider before the 2017 tax cuts expire

 Find out how to take advantage of current tax provisions before they potentially sunset at the end of 2025.

 The Tax Cuts and Jobs Act of 2017 (TCJA) temporarily modified the U.S. federal tax code to reduce individual, corporate and estate tax rates through Dec.
 31, 2025.
-While it is possible that new legislation could make these changes permanent, the future is uncertain.
-As of now, there is limited time to take advantage of current law before pre-2017 brackets and higher tax rates resume in 2026.
+While it’s likely that some or all of the TCJA provisions could be extended, talk to your Ameriprise financial advisor and your tax professional about opportunities to take advantage of current law before pre-2017 brackets and higher tax rates resume in 2026.

 Here are tax-savings strategies to consider before provisions sunset at the end of 2025: